Setting livestock tracker opening quantities

 Opening quantities on your conversion date

-Your opening quantities on your conversion date are set within your Tracker settings, underneath your account mapping.
+Your opening quantities on your conversion date are set within your Tracker settings, next to your account mapping.

 CONVERSION DATE: The date that you begin using Figured and recording your actuals.
 You have the option to go back into previous financial years and input data.
 If you went back to 2016 and input livestock movements, then 2016 would be your conversion date.